Helix-Track/Core/Documentation/Permissions/README.md

 ## Permission ID

-Permission IDs are connected to the one of the following permissions:
+Permission IDs are connected to the one of the following permissions (with each the proper access level numeric value is associated):

+- `READ`  : Allowed reading of the context,                     access level = 1
-- `CREATE`: Allowed insertion into the context
+- `CREATE`: Allowed insertion into the context,                 access level = 2
-- `UPDATE`: Allowed modification of the context
+- `UPDATE`: Allowed modification of the context,                access level = 3
-- `DELETE`: Allowed removal of the context
+- `DELETE`: Allowed removal of the context,                     access level = 5
-- `ALL`   : Allowed to perform all operations on the context
+- `ALL`   : Allowed to perform all operations on the context    access level = 5

 ## Permission context ID